 So you have Father’s Day and Christmas on your calendar, but what about Gondorian New Year from Lord of the Rings?
 Can you recall when Harry Potter’s birthday is?
 Are you ready for this year’s Festivus celebration?

 If you aren’t up on these holidays, this calendar from Atlas Obscura can help.
 It details over 75 fictional holidays, mostly from movies and TV shows, that you can celebrate alongside real ones.

 If there’s a calendar you were hoping to find but didn’t see here, there’s a lot more where these came from.
 Check out the site iCalShare, which is chock-full of public calendars you can add to yours.

 There’s a fair amount of garbage on the site, but if you look past that, you’ll find some neat calendars.
 The Best of iCalShare section includes calendars for Lesser Known Holidays and the NASA Launch Schedule, among others.

 We’ve looked at some great options to flesh out your Google Calendar a bit.
 Not everyone will appreciate every option, but there are definitely some useful choices here.

 Having all your scheduled events in one place reduces the likelihood of double-scheduling, which is never fun.
-For even more efficiency, check out some Google Calendar tips for better time management.
+For even more efficiency, check out how to use Google Tasks inside Google Calendar .